thomassmart/thomassmart.github.io/_posts/2017-02-02-pin-authentication-error.md

 Doubting the HTTPS certificate on the certificate service, I opened and confirmed that it was still valid and trusted.

 The next step was to test an alternate phone and an alternate site.
 Same issue.
-This points us back to the issue being lync wide.
+This points us back to the issue being Lync wide.

 Luckily there are a few powershell cmdlets that we can use to test the web ticket service.